My Evo1 is now back home, it's been the best part of a year since the car's newly rebuilt engine failed.

-I've failed in trying to find where it was made.
+It was sourced in Italy, but I've failed in finding where it was actually made.

-The crank seemed to have given up the fight quickly.
+The crank seemed to have given up the fight quickly, scouring easily.
 I'm very aware of components being made in less careful areas of the world, and different standards of hardening.
-The block was supposed to have been cleaned before rebuilding, there were orifices which were missed, like the piston oiling sprays, and balancer shaft oil ways, careful inspection of these was suggested by Tanc.
+The block was supposed to have been cleaned before rebuilding, but there were orifices which were missed, like the piston oiling sprays, and balancer shaft oil ways, careful inspection of these was

-The hardening process increases the size of the crank journals, so the crank can be polished down to the correct dimensions, this is a long and careful operation, but it means re-using the known quality Fiat crank, which is good.
+The hardening process increases the size of the crank journals, so the crank can be machined, hardened, and then polished down to the correct dimensions, this is a long and careful operation, but it means I was able to re-use the known quality Fiat crank, which is good.
 Steve took the Evo's crankshaft and sent it to Blackpool for treatment.
 Steve sourced bearings from one of his suppliers, again with a named brand.